Updated October 2017

 Challenges of provisioning development and test with realistic data

-The larger the database, the larger the volume of data we need to create or move, the slower the process of database provisioning.
-Also, since the ‘average’ database can reach hundreds of gigabytes in size, provisioning disk space also becomes an issue.
+The larger the database, the larger the volume of data we need to create or move, the more complex the requirements, the slower the process of database provisioning.
+Also, since even an average-size database can reach hundreds of gigabytes in size, provisioning disk space also becomes an issue.

-This is where SQL Clone can really help.
-It uses standard disk virtualization technologies in Windows to allow us to create a database ‘clone’ that behaves just like a normal database, but has a vastly smaller footprint.
+This is where SQL Clone can help.
+It uses standard disk virtualization technologies in 64-bit Windows to allows us to create a database ‘clone’ that behaves just like a normal database, but has a vastly smaller footprint.

 How SQL Clone works